EpsilonSolutions/netscaler-command-reference/docs/network/channel/channel.md

 <b>ifnum</b>
 Interfaces to be bound to the LA channel of a NetScaler appliance or to the LA channel of a cluster configuration.
+In case of standalone or HA configuration, Maximum 16 interfaces can be bound to a channel.
+In case of Cluster configuration, Maximum 16 interfaces can be bound to a Node level channel and maximum 16 interafce from each node can be bound to a Cluster level channel.
 For an LA channel of a NetScaler appliance, specify an interface in C/U notation (for example, 1/3).
 For an LA channel of a cluster configuration, specify an interface in N/C/U notation (for example, 2/1/3). where C can take one of the following values:
 * 0 - Indicates a management interface.
 * 1 - Indicates a 1 Gbps port.
 * 10 - Indicates a 10 Gbps port.
+* 40 - Indicates a 40 Gbps port.
 U is a unique integer for representing an interface in a particular port group.
 N is the ID of the node to which an interface belongs in a cluster configuration.
 Use spaces to separate multiple entries.